Do I Need to Use Online Monitoring or Proctoring?

 Canvas and Geographic Limitations

-• For international students, due to firewalls or government restrictions blocking the Canvas LMS, may have difficulty accessing with proctoring tools.
+- International students may have difficulty accessing the exam with proctoring tools due to firewalls or government restrictions blocking the Canvas LMS.
 Review International Access For Proctored Online Exams.

 Recommended Practices

-Below is the list of suggestions that you might find useful when setting up exams with Proctorio options.
+Below is the list of suggestions that you might find useful when setting up exams with Honorlock options.

 Keep Your Students Informed